Skip to main content

 Instructors will be notified of the course withdrawal.
 In cases involving academic dishonesty, the instructor will notify the Registrar's Office to reinstate the course and the instructor will submit the final grade.

-Offset Policy
+Offset policy

-During the 10th through the 25th calendar day from the official start date of a semester, students are permitted to offset equal credits and course fees with the recommendation of academic advisors and academic department chairs.
+During the 10th through the 25th calendar day from the official start date of a semester, students are permitted to offset credits and course fees with the recommendation of academic advisors and academic department chairs.
 Students must meet all the academic standards for the new course or have an approved exception.
 For credits or fees added more than credits dropped, additional tuition and fees must be paid.
 Likewise, any offset resulting in a lower tuition and fee charge will be credited to the student’s account if applicable.

 Refer to the complete Offset Policy.